shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
- image_id | String| Show licenses for the specified image ID license | String| Show images that are available with the specified license, such as `standard` or `enhanced`; prepending a `-` sign excludes results from that license page | Number| Page number, defaults to 1 per_page | Number| Number of results per page, defaults to 20 sort | String| Sort order, defaults to newest <br/><br/>Valid values: "newest", "oldest"
+ image_id | String| Show licenses for the specified image ID license | String| Show images that are available with the specified license, such as `standard` or `enhanced` page | Number| Page number, defaults to 1 per_page | Number| Number of results per page, defaults to 20 sort | String| Sort order, defaults to newest <br/><br/>Valid values: "newest", "oldest"